© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Q. Can certification to CE and UKCA be combined in one Declaration of Conformity’?

 A. Declarations of Conformity covering each piece of legislation will be required.
-For two pieces of European legislation (for instance, an item of PPE that includes electrical components) the Commission requires the declarations to all appear in a single EU declaration.
-However, in this case, it is a piece of European legislation and a legislation from a third country, so ideally these should be two separate declarations.
-Feasibly, though, a combined version could be made if the requirements of each legislation were met and each item of both legislations was referred to.
-The information would need to be very clear to ensure that the correct body could be contacted in the event of a problem.
+For two pieces of European legislation (for instance, an item of PPE that includes electrical components) the EU Commission requires the declarations to all appear in a single EU declaration.
+However, in this case, it is a piece of European legislation and a legislation from a third country, so these should be two separate declarations.

 Q. If we have a CE certificate issued by a UK-based Notified Body, will this cover both CE and UKCA marking on the packaging until the end of the transition period?